MuhammadAhmed3092/Data-Science-Projects/README.md

 ## Acknowledgements

-This project acknowledges the following resources and tools:
+This project acknowledges the following resources:

 - Kaggle Dataset: The football league data used in this project was obtained from Kaggle.
 The dataset(s) used provided a valuable collection of information on multiple leagues, including match results, team statistics, and more.
+Here is the link for the dataset i used : https://www.kaggle.com/datasets/takidaki/70-football-leagues-data-2019-2023

 ## Usage